 For any given time period, releases from both contemporary formation sources and reservoir sources determine the overall amount of the dioxin-like compounds that are being released to the open and circulating environment.
-Because existing information is incomplete with regard to quantifying contributions from contemporary and reservoir sources, it is not currently possible to estimate the total magnitude of release for dioxin-like compounds into the U.S. environment from all sources.
-For example, in terms of 1995 releases from reasonably quantifiable sources, this document estimates releases of 2,800 g TEQDF-WHO98 for contemporary formation sources and 2,900 g TEQDF-WHO98 for reservoir sources.
-In addition, there remains a number of unquantifiable and poorly quantified sources.
-No quantitative release estimates can be made for agricultural burning or for most dioxin/furan reservoirs or for any dioxin-like PCB reservoirs.
-The preliminary estimate of 1995 poorly characterized contemporary formation sources is 1,900 g TEQDF-WHO98.
+Because existing information is incomplete with regard to quantifying contributions from contemporary and reservoir sources, it is not currently possible to estimate total magnitude of release for dioxin-like compounds into the U.S. environment from all sources.
+For example, in terms of 1995 releases from reasonably quantifiable sources, this document estimates releases of 3,300 g TEQ{DF}-WHO98 (3,000 g I-TEQ{DF}) for contemporary formation sources, and 2,900 g I-TEQ{DF} or TEQ{DF}-WHO98 for reservoir sources.
+In addition, there remain a number of unquantifiable and poorly quantified sources.
+No quantitative release estimates can be made for agricultural burning or for most CDD/CDF reservoirs or for any dioxin-like PCB reservoirs.
+The preliminary estimate of 1995 poorly characterized contemporary formation sources is 1,500 g I-TEQ{DF} or TEQ{DF}-WHO98.
+The preliminary release estimates for contemporary formation sources and reservoir sources are presented in Table 4-3.
+Table 4-4 lists all the sources that have been reported to release dioxin-like compounds but cannot be characterized on even a preliminary basis.